This is Part 2 of a two-part tutorial about editing and deleting WP posts.

 Log into your WordPress admin section, then go to the admin navigation menu and select choose Posts > All Posts …

-(Posts Menu – All Posts)
+(WP Posts Menu – All Posts)

 This brings you to the WordPress Posts area and displays your Table of Posts …

-(Posts area – Table of Posts)
+(WordPress Posts screen – Table of Posts)

-In the Posts screen, you can:
+In the Posts area, you can:

-- Edit individual/multiple posts.
+- Edit single/multiple posts.

 - Delete single/multiple posts.

-Editing WordPress Posts – Tutorial
+How To Edit Your WordPress Posts – Tutorial

-Editing WordPress Posts Individually
+Editing Posts Individually In WordPress